dmirauta/dots/README.md

 Todo:
 - fix lingering logins (`bspc quit` not loggin out? seen with `loginctl list-sessions`)
 - switch global font in userconfig?
-- consistent primary and secondary colors (swappable in userconfig, or generated from wallpapers)
 - window styling?

 Notes: